Jim Pike, co-founder of Lettermen vocal group, dies at 82

 The Lettermen, with Butala as the only remaining founding member, continues to tour.
 Engemann died in 2013.

-In addition to his brothers, Pike is survived by his wife, Sue, and his daughter, Kelly Pike.
+In addition to his brothers, Pike is survived by his sister, Candace Doyle, his wife Sue and his daughter, Kelly Pike.